eliblock/less-advanced-security/README.md

 ### GitHub Application

 1. [Create a GitHub App](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app) for your user or org.
+    * The `GitHub App name` will be visible when `less-advanced-security` runs.
+Choose something succinct.
+    * Set `Homepage URL` will be visible on the checks page.
+Choose a useful doc for your org (or use this repo's URL).
+    * Set `Webhook` to `Active`, but configure a nonsense URL (like `https://github.com/<your_user>/dev/null`) for the destination.
     * Set the following permissions:
         * `Repository permissions > Checks > Access: Read and write`
-        * `Repository permissions > Pull requests > Access: Read and write`
+        * `Repository permissions > Pull requests > Access: Read-only`
+    * For `Where can this GitHub App be installed?` select `Only on this account`.
     * Note the `App Id` for later.
-    * Enable webhook events on installation, but submit a nonsense URL (like `https://github.com/<your_user>/dev/null`) for the destination.
+1. [Generate a private key](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps) and save it locally.
+    * Note the path to the key for later.
 1. [Install the GitHub App](https://docs.github.com/en/developers/apps/managing-github-apps/installing-github-apps), granting it access to the relevant repos.
-    * Note the `Install Id` for later.
+    * Note the `installation.id` for later.
 To do this, return to your app configuration, look at `Advanced` settings, find the failed webhook delivery, and look at the payload.
-1. [Generate a private key](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps) and save it locally.
-    * Note the path to the key for later.

 ### Installation